dy/pick-by-alias/readme.md

 ### `result = pick(source, aliases)`

 Return an object consisting of the properties picked by the list of aliases.
 The aliases are matched in priority order, ie. the names going first are picked.
+Each alias can be an array or a comma/space-separated string.

 ## License